aedenj/javascript-kata-starter/README.md

 cd ~/projects/katas/hard-problem;docker-compose run tests sh -c "npm run setup"
 ```

-The `npm run setup` command with remove the git directory, run npm install and start the tests
+The `npm run setup` command will remove the git directory, run npm install and start the tests

 From there follow the usual TDD process of red, green and refactor.